• Home

 Disadvantages and Risks of EPC Contracts

-• Advice on design development and value-engineering
+• Advising on design development and value engineering opportunities

 Typical EPCM Contracting framework - Client retains decision power on procurement, engineering, and construction, and is supported by the EPCM Contractor.

-Suggested Reading: Worley appointed as the EPCM Contractor for Iluka Resources’ critical minerals plant in Balranald, NSW (Australia)
+• Worley appointed as the EPCM Contractor for Iluka Resources’ critical minerals plant in Balranald, NSW (Australia)

 Conclusion